Public Realm Operations Ambassador

-Full-time, non-exempt, 40 hours per week
+Full-time, Non-Exempt, 40 hours per week

-The DSA/MID Ambassador teams play a vital role in living our organization’s mission: to create a healthy, vibrant downtown.
+The DSA/MID Ambassador teams play a vital role in living our organization’s mission: to create a healthy, vibrant downtown for all.
 All Ambassadors are stewards of the public realm and help to make it an inviting and welcoming place for all.
 All Ambassador teams work with the following priority framework focusing on the “three Cs”: Clean, Clear and Cared for.
 This means that all employees strive to maintain a visually appealing and safe environment for all by resolving clutter and disarray and caring for all people in the public realm in a friendly and positive manner.
 The downtown public realm should be high quality and consistent, demonstrated through attentive oversight of the details in the public realm space and genuine care and concern for the people in the space.

-- Set-up and breakdown of daily amenities (furniture, amenities, signage, misc. equipment, etc.) and activities in public spaces.
+- Set up and breakdown of daily amenities (furniture, amenities, signage, misc. equipment, etc.) and activities in public spaces.

-- Perform a high level of service to customers, rate payers, and stakeholders including ticket taking and stocking.
+- Perform a high level of service to customers, ratepayers, and stakeholders including ticket taking, and stocking.

 - Reference paper and electronic calendars and programs to guide set-up and instructions to carry out job duties.

-- Assist with monitoring, tracking and reporting public realm art and beautification priorities.
+- Assist with monitoring, tracking, and reporting public realm art and beautification priorities.

 - Perform repairs and maintenance tasks on public realm amenities.

 - Observe, track and report data on public assets daily.

 - Conduct various data collection and documentation to support Ambassador program operations.

 - Address items of physical public disorder like fallen scooters, misplaced signs, and large debris, or work with Clean Team to address in a timely manner.

 - Utilize computer and hand-held mobile device to collect data and track daily work activities in the public right-of-way and DSA-managed parks and public spaces.